Fluorocarbon Strings

 Solinco is an American company that is making waves in NCAA collegiate and also professional tennis.
 The Solinco strings I’ve chosen are pretty darn amazing for spin, tension maintenance and longevity.
 Yes, it lasts just a little longer than earlier generation polyesters (10-20 hours vs 1-4 hours) which, I think, makes it pretty special.
 Plus...

-Poly is infamous for 2 things: extreme stiffness losing tension Then came along Isospeed Cream!
-They also stopped calling it poly and gave it a new name: co-poly.
-That’s because there were so many additional ingredients they couldn’t simply call it poly.
-I dunno, I’m not a chemical engineer.
-Cream was one of the first...
+Polyester strings are infamous for 2 things: extreme stiffness losing tension Then came along Isospeed Cream!
+The industry also stopped calling polyester, “polyester” and gave it a new name: “co-poly”.
+That’s because they claimed they added other ingredients that they couldn’t simply call it polyester.
+Also, 1st generation polyester strings were insanely stiff and unforgiving....

-Tried and true since the 80s and 90s Gosen continues to produce some of the best “synthetic gut” strings.
-I simply call them nylon because it’s the exact material they are made.
-Manufacturers called it “synthetic gut” because it sounded more sexy.
-A perfect mix of crispness and power, these strings are a really good...
+Tried and true since the 80s and 90s, Gosen continues to produce some of the best “synthetic gut” strings.
+But I simply call them NYLON because it’s the exact material they are made.
+Manufacturers branded them as “synthetic gut” because it sounded more sexy.
+There is ZERO natural fiber in it.
+It is 100% a...

 Can you really improve on the OG of tennis string?
 Yes, you DEFINITELY can and it’s some amazing stuff.
 So just think of all the amazing properties of natural gut (soft, powerful, comfortable and playable until it breaks) without ANY of the problems (swells and breaks with moisture, frays quickly).
 Yes, my head is dunked...